University-of-Sheffield-EduTech/data-endpoint-gorilla.io/README.md

 # Welcome to the Tutorial!

+## Tutorial Last Updated: 13/06/2020 - Version 2.0

 This tutorial is intended for people who are new to HTTP GET/POST requests and would like to utilise Gorilla's endpoints to pull down data automatically.
 I am uploading an example in R but will follow with examples in Python and cURL sometime later in the summer (of 2020).

 The full R file for downloading is available in this repo (Github slang for repository where all these files are stored).
 If you are confident with R, just download the file and just have a quick glance over this short text.

-## This is a fairly short tutorial but will cover a number of concepts
+### This is a fairly short tutorial but will cover a number of concepts - if you struggle with any, just send me an email - I'd be happy to answer any questions about the contents here!

 ## First, what is a HTTP Request?